UPDATED: May 10, 2020

 This exercise strengthens your Dachshund’s core and improves balance.

-This exercise starts with your dog standing with all four feet on an unstable surface as above.
+This exercise starts with your dog standing with all four feet.

 Then you gently lift one paw at a time.